Dropbox lets you store files, back up data, distribute information – and replace that tired old FTP server.

 Streaming sync: Even if a large file hasn't finished uploading to Dropbox, we'll start downloading it to other linked devices instead of waiting for the file transfer to complete.

 Shared links: Create a link to any file or folder in your Dropbox to paste into emails or chats to send to anyone.
 On the other end, recipients won’t even need special software to preview and add comments to your files.
-You can even password-protect your link and add an expiry date to help make sure only the right people can see what you’re sending.
+You can even password-protect your link and add an expiration date to help make sure only the right people can see what you’re sending.